ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch09_Classes/Lessons/01_using_classes.md

 In development, there are three different overall design philosophies:

 * **Procedural Programming**:
     * In the *procedural* design pattern, data is decoupled from the functions that operate on it.
     * Functions are agnostic to the source of the data and are not modeled for specific use cases.
-    * Functions are typically implemented using iterative patters like loops.
+    * Functions are typically implemented using iterative patterns like loops.
 * **Functional Programming**:
     * In the *functional* design pattern, data and its structure is taken into account when the functions are designed.